mbme/PIMY/README.md

 + fix bug with unclickable last record while pagination is visible
 + sort records by last edited date
 + add test cases for string params offset and limit
++ ensure that we're unbinding all jquery events on $destroy
++ ensure that we're unbinding all $on functions
 - selected text color

 - update scrollables once a second